 While estimates of gas reserves have grown (estimated to exceed 160 trillion cubic feet), uncertainty in LNG markets, high costs and delays in negotiating the fiscal regime have postponed investments.
-The only gas project in production phase is the Pande Temane gas field, and only 96 million Gj of gas, worth USD 100 million, was produced in 2014.
-Apart from the Coral South floating LNG operated by ENI, which received its Final Investment Decision in June of this year, the large off-shore fields are still in exploration phase, and gas companies are yet to take a final investment decision on building an LNG plant in northern Mozambique.
+The only gas project in production phase is the Pande Temane gas field, and only 86.6 Gj of gas, worth USD 100 million, was produced in 2014.
+The large off-shore fields are still in exploration phase, and gas companies are yet to take a final investment decision on building an LNG plant in northern Mozambique.